andrew-l-miller/andrew-l-miller.github.io/content/post/tutorial/index.md

 ---
-title: Tutorial on the Hough trasnsform to search for continuous gravitational waves
+title: Tutorial on the frequency-Hough transform to search for continuous gravitational waves
 subtitle: Learn about searching for quasi-monochromatic, persistent gravitational waves from isolated neutron stars in this tutorial.

 # Summary for listings and search engines